WRVO Public Media offers internships and work-study positions to students currently attending

 To apply, please download the student internship application form below.
 The application must be completed before it will be accepted for consideration.
-If you have questions about the application please seek assistance by stopping by the station, calling (315) 312-3690 or by emailing email@example.com.
+If you have questions about the application, please email Station Manager Bill Drake, or News Director Jason Smith.

 Prior experience in either radio or news is encouraged but is not required.
 Students who are self-directed, driven, and eager to learn often gain the most experience from an internship at WRVO.
 Responsibilities are varied and tasks assigned are often key to the success of the station.